 My Personal Reflections

-Chapter 1: A Communion of Subjects (Read by May 10th)
+Chapter 1: A Communion of Subjects May 10th

 What Stood Out to Me: